mozilla-services/pulseguardian/README.md

 Make sure `rabbitmq-server` is running and you're inside the source directory (`pulseguardian`) before you run the following commands.

-You can use a Docker container to run the `rabbitmq-server`.
-If you want to know more and/or install and use Docker please go to https://www.docker.com/.
-In order create a Docker container running a `rabbitmq-server` please follow the following steps:

-* `cd /path/to/pulseguardian/pulseguardian` - make sure you inside the folder which contains the Dockerfile
-* `docker build -t="USERNAME/pulse:v1" .` - this will create an image that
-will be the base for your container
-* `docker run -d -p 15672:15672 --name pulse rcastro/pulse:v1` - this will
-create a container named `pulse` and setup `rabbitmq-server`
-* `docker ps -l` - make sure you have container named `pulse` with ports ` 0.0.0.0:15672->15672/tcp`

-**NOTE 1**: You might need to run docker commands with sudo.

-**NOTE 2**: If you're developing on OS X, you're using `boot2docker`.
-That means that you can't use `localhost` as `rabbit_host` in your config file (you need the VM ip address).
-To find that out just run: `boot2docker ip`.

-**WARNING**: The tests will mess with your local rabbitmq instance (wiping out existing queues, possibly deleting users) so make sure you don't run the tests on a production instance.

 Note that tests are run on [Travis CI][].
 Before submitting a patch, it is highly recommended that you get a Travis CI account and activate it on a GitHub fork of the pulseguardian repo.
 That way the